Provi-Engineering/helm-charts/CONTRIBUTING.md

 We maintain **multiple active release lines** (e.g. `1.8.x` and `1.9.x`) and use a `release/X.Y` branching pattern for long-lived maintenance branches.

+Pushing tags will trigger the Github Action which will package and release the chart.

 ---

 ## Table of Contents